Have Questions? We have answers! Below are commonly asked questions that will help you create your files like a professional!

 When designing plastic cards, it is important to keep in mind that the frosted and clear plastic cards are transparent.
-Also, all plastic cards come with round corners at no extra charge!
-As you can see, the difference in the transparency is shown in the image above.
+Also, all plastic cards come with round corners at no extra charge.
+As you can see, the difference in transparency is shown in the image above.
 The clear cards (right) are completely transparent.
 The frosted cards (center) are semi-transparent and cannot be seen through easily.
-The opaque white plastic cards (left) are solid white and not transparent at all.
-Keep this in mind when designing your plastic cards, it will affect how your design will print.
+The opaque white plastic cards (left) are solid white and not transparent.
+Keep this in mind when designing your plastic cards since it will affect how your design will print.

-Since there is no white ink in CMYK, it is important to keep in mind that the frosted and clear plastic cards are transparent.
+Since there is no white ink in CMYK, it is important to remember that the frosted and clear plastic cards are transparent.
 The three designs above are the same as in the first picture.
-You will notice that the white area in the clear cards (right) and the frosted cards (center) has no ink and will show the transparent material it's printed on.
+You will notice that the white area in the clear cards (right) and the frosted cards (center) have no ink and will show the transparent material it's printed on.
 In this case, the clear cards and frosted cards white area show up with no ink on the printed piece.
 Also, keep in mind that all colors that are printed on clear cards or frosted cards will be transparent as well.
-With the clear plastic cards, there might be a small percentage that may have light scratches.
-This issue originates from the manufacturer and is due to the material and handling.
-To help compensate for this, we run overs of the clear plastic cards to help meet the required quantity.
-Clear plastic cards will come with a thin protective layer on one side that can be peeled off.
-This is to prevent the cards from scratching during packaging and shipping.
+With the clear plastic cards, there might be a small percentage that have light scratches.
+This is a common manufacturing issue that arises during the normal course of shipping and handling.
+To compensate for this, we run overs of the clear plastic cards to meet the ordered quantity and minimizing the possibility of these scratched cards being shipped.
+Clear plastic cards will come with a thin protective layer on one side that will be peeled off.
+This protects the cards from scratches during packaging and shipping.

 We offer 1/4" and 1/8" radius round corners to all of our customers.
 The image below shows the two different radiuses for comparison.